 Lyndell has first hand knowledge of the havoc that brain tumours can do as an experienced Radiation Oncologist, specialised in Head and Neck and Neuro-Oncology.
 Her PhD focused on developing a drug for pancreatic cancer.

 In 2006, Dunedin was lucky enough to recruit her after a patent fight with the Queensland Health Department.
 She is a past member of the Executive of the ANZ Head and Neck Cancer Society and now its Research Foundation, and enjoying a project with the International Atomic Energy Agency to improve safety of radiotherapy in developing nations.

-Jessie is originally from the US where she was involved in management consulting - joint venture and cross border-risk management, and resource management for the New Jersey planning board in regional development.
+Jessie is originally from the US.
+She worked in London in management consulting - joint venture and cross border-risk management, before returning to the US and becoming involved in resource management for a local New Jersey planning board in sustainable development.

 Jessie currently works at the Faculty of Law, University of Otago, where she researches in Social Policy, Public Law and Mental Health Law.
-Her most recent publication is 'A MAP to Mental Health: the process of creating a collaborative advance preferences instrument'.
+Her most recent work is a collaboration with the Southern District Health Board in creating and implementing advance directives for mental health.